SyoolahHome/Syoolah/hours_tracker.md

 # 11:00 - 12:00

-- Moved the bottom bar long widget screen to a tree of sub-widgets, refactoration of code, improvement & Edit of UI.
+- Moved the bottom bar long widget screen to a tree of sub-widgets, refactoration of code.
 - Made the bottom bar screen consistent with the bottom bar items in the home screen.
-- Moved the messages long widget to a tree of sub-widgets, refactoration of code, improvement & Edit of UI.
+- Moved the messages long widget to a tree of sub-widgets, refactoration of code.

 # 2:00 - 3:00

-- Moved the profile long widget to a tree of sub-widgets, refactoration of code, improvement & Edit of UI.
+- Moved the profile long widget to a tree of sub-widgets, refactoration of code.
--
+- Moved the chat, about and new post long widgets to a tree of sub-widgets, refactoration of code.